Frequently Asked Questions

 Great question, friend.
 No. No, I am not.
-I am a sex-positive, friendly person who believes that non-harassing flirtation, courtship, and sex play a huge and healthy part in a person's quality of life.
-I am a feminist, but odds are, so is every person you've ever enjoyed spending time around, because that just means I believe women and men should have equal rights and opportunities and that men and women alike are worse off if we keep systems in place that perpetuate double standards or limitations for women, and people who don't support those basic principles are probably boring turds.
+I am a sociable, friendly person who believes that non-harassing flirtation, courtship, and sex can play a huge and healthy part in a person's quality of life.
+I am a feminist, but odds are, so is every person you've ever enjoyed spending time around, because that just means I believe women and men should have equal rights and opportunities and that men and women alike are worse off if we keep systems in place that perpetuate double standards or limitations based on gender or sex characteristics.
+People who don't support those basic principles are probably boring turds.

 Q: What's the big deal with catcalling?
 It's just a compliment.

 Please note: I started this as a personal project for myself and a few like-minded friends.
 I do not purport to speak for all women.
-However, the hundreds and hundreds of supportive emails I've received since the project going viral confirms that there is a large number of women who feel as I do that Street Harassment makes women feel less safe in their own communities.
+However, the supportive emails I've received since the project went viral in 2014 confirms that there is a large number of people who feel as I do that street harassment makes people feel less safe in their own communities.
 Not all.
 But many.
 Now, on to your question!

 First, it's important to remember: not all street harassment is "positive."
-For every woman who gets commented upon by men who find her attractive, there are countless women (and men) who get harassed with threats of sexual violence, or harassed for their weight, their alleged unattractiveness, their gender identity, or their real or perceived sexual orientation.
+For every woman who gets commented upon by men who find her attractive, there are countless women (and men) who get harassed with threats of sexual violence, or harassed for their race, their weight, their alleged unattractiveness, their gender identity, their real or perceived sexual orientation, or a combination of those features.
 For just a few perspectives on this point, check out these links:

 - 2014 National Street Harassment Report

 - As a Fattie, My Street Harassment Isn't Your Street Harassment

 - Walking While Fat and Female – Or, Why I Don’t Care Not All Men are Like That